-Me: Right, we have two choices tonight.
-We can watch a recently recolourised version of the first episode – which looks a bit ropey around the edges – or we can watch a black white copy instead.
-It’s up to you.
+Me: Right, we have two choices.
+We can watch a recently recolourised version of the first episode which is a bit ropey around the edges, or we can watch a black white copy instead.
+It’s entirely up to you.

 Sue: Wow, I’m spoilt for choice.
 What do you recommend?

 Me: I’d go with the black and white version if I were you.
-I think it looks better, and most of the audience would have seen it in black and white when it was originally broadcast.
-Plus, it could be our very last black and white episode, for old time’s sake.
+It looks better.
+Plus it’ll be our very last black and white episode.
+You, know, for old time’s sake.

 Sue: How on earth did they do this?
 Did they get up really early one morning?
+It’s really creepy, like 28 Days Later.
+I’m hooked already.
 Didn’t they do this with the Daleks, once?
-It’s really creepy, like 28 Days Later.
-I’m definitely hooked.
 Is it the Daleks?

-As the Doctor and Sarah mooch around a deserted London, the only sound they can hear is birdsong.
-And it’s very, very loud.
+As the Doctor and Sarah explore a deserted London, the only sound they hear is exceedingly loud birdsong.

-Sue: The birds are starting to annoy me.
-Has Earth been invaded by giant birds?
-Is this in homage to Hitchcock?
+Sue: Has Earth been invaded by giant birds?
+Is this an homage to Hitchcock?

-However, aside from the endless chirping, I can tell that Sue is really enjoying this.
+Aside from the endless chirping, I can tell that Sue is enjoying this.

 Sue: It’s very atmospheric.
-Can we watch all the episodes in black and white?
+We should watch all the episodes in black and white.

-As the tension continues to mount, the Doctor and Sarah stumble across a dead man in the street.
-It looks like something very big has stomped on his head.
+The Doctor and Sarah stumble across a dead man in the street.
+It looks as if something very large has stomped on his head.

 Sue: That was horrific!
 How did they get away with that?

-Yes, things are pretty bad and UNIT are struggling to deal with it…
+UNIT are struggling to deal with the situation.

 Sue: I like the idea of the Doctor turning up late.
-The TARDIS must be having an off-day.
+The TARDIS must be having another off-day.

 In a deserted lock-up, the Doctor and Sarah are suddenly attacked by a prehistoric creature.

 Sue: What the hell is that supposed to be?
-Has the planet really been invaded by birds?
+Are you sure the planet hasn’t been invaded by birds?

 Sue: Is it really?

-Me: Yes, it ends up in Torchwood after this story ends and it hangs around the Hub for years.
+Me: Yes, it ends up working for Torchwood when this story ends.
 They call him Terry.

 I’m trying to distract her.
 I really am.
-But when Terry attacks the Doctor, Sue isn’t buying it for a second.
+But as Terry attacks the Doctor, Sue isn’t buying it for a second.

-Sue: Have we been invaded by Rod Hull?
+Sue: Has the planet been invaded by Rod Hull?

 Sue: The Doctor really likes Sarah.
-He’s taken to her much more quickly than he ever did Jo.
+He’s taken to her quicker than Jo.
 He treated Jo like shit for months.

 Sue: Right, so dinosaurs have invaded London?